cyrus-f/PatternAnalysis-2025/recognition/convnext_alzheimer_classification_48043018/README.md

 The selected model is ConvNeXt-T (Tiny), a small sized model appropriate for the amount of images in the ADNI dataset.
 It is **not** pre-trained on the ImageNet as in the paper, but trained from scratch on the ADNI data.

+The model was trained on a Google Colab A100 GPU and reached 78.29% accuracy.

 ---

 ## Table of Contents